Daphne Fielding: Personal life

-After her divorce, her first husband married Virginia Penelope (née Parsons) Tennant (following her divorce from David Tennant).
+After her divorce, her first husband, Viscount Weymouth, married Virginia Penelope (née Parsons) Tennant (following her divorce from David Tennant).
 Daphne remarried to Major Alexander Wallace Fielding, son of Alexander Lumsden Wallace, of Kirkcaldy, on 11 July 1953.
+Due to financial problems, the couple moved to Tangier and Portugal before moving to Languedoc in France.
 The couple divorced in 1978.
+She later lived with American millionaire Ben Kittridge in Arizona, before returning to Gloucestershire after his death.

 Fielding died on 5 December 1997.